LeaVerou/lea.verou.me/blog/2023/user-centered-decisions/index.md

 The more **repetitive or common the task**, the higher the importance of efficiency.
 For example text entry is an area where efficiency needs to be optimized down to individual keystrokes or minute pointing movements.
 On the other end of the spectrum, for highly **infrequent tasks** where users don't have time to develop transferable knolwedge across uses, learnability tends to be top priority.
-Last, Safety tends to be higher priority **when there is a lot at stake**: missile launches, airplane navigation, healthcare software on a macro scale, or provacy, data integrity, finances on a micro scale.
+Last, Safety tends to be higher priority **when there is a lot at stake**: missile launches, airplane navigation, healthcare software on a macro scale, or privacy, data integrity, finances on a micro scale.

 There is granularity here as well.
 For example, a visa application is used infrequently enough that learnability matters far more than efficiency for the product in general.